×

 Care of Taro and Fig

-Care of Taro and Fig include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Fig pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Fig include pruning, fertilizers, watering etc. Taro pruning is done and Fig pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Fig needs Lots of watering and in winter, it needs Average Water.